New First Senior Treasury Counsel announced

 Every monitoree is assigned a Junior Treasury Counsel mentor to oversee their three-year monitoring period and provide confidential advice and assistance.
 Support is also offered more widely by the other members of the Treasury Counsel team.

 At the end of the monitoring period, the feedback from all the “monitored cases” is collated, together with any additional feedback that has been provided.
 That material is anonymised and reviewed by the Treasury Counsel Committee who make the appointment recommendation to the Attorney General entirely upon this material and nothing else.
 There is no further application or interview.

-Any queries regarding this or Treasury Counsel recruitment more generally can be sent to the Treasury.Counsel.Recruitment@cps.gov.uk mailbox.
+Any queries regarding the Treasury Counsel Pathway or Treasury Counsel recruitment more generally can be sent to the Treasury.Counsel.Recruitment@cps.gov.uk mailbox.